Sophie Kerr Portfolio Guidelines

 - Portfolios are not submitted or reviewed anonymously.

-- In addition to the winner, the Committee selects 4-5 finalists to recognize.
+- In addition to the winner, the Committee may also select finalists to recognize.

 Important Reminder: Plagiarism is a serious academic and professional offense.
 Any Sophie Kerr prize submission found to contain plagiarized material will be considered in violation of the Honor Code and will be reported to the Dean’s office.
 The consequences for plagiarizing may include expulsion from Washington College.
 Washington College has contracted with Turnitin.com, a web-based plagiarism prevention service.
 Portfolios submitted for the Sophie Kerr Prize may be submitted electronically to Turnitin.com.